Clark State Scholars

 -

-Any incident or accusation of inappropriate behavior by an adult volunteer or staff must be reported within 24 hours to the Foundation office.
+Any incident or accusation of inappropriate behavior by an adult volunteer or staff must be reported within 24 hours to the Scholars Program Director and/or the Clark State Foundation office.

 Confidentiality